minghaotao/Bb_reports/README.md

 ["ID", "Agent", "CallDateTime", "CallDate", "CallTime", "CallDay", "CallCategory", "UserType", "Faculty",
            "Comment", "Department", "ContactType", "BbCategory"]

-Please review images folder for some examples.
+Please see the sreenshot of the Bb tracker and images folder for some data visaul examples.